 It is apparent that periods of adverse possession may be added together to make up a full possessory title.
 This is possible in relation to both registered and unregistered land.
-Thus, Schedule 6, paragraph 11(2)(a), to the Land Registration Act 2002 states:
+Thus, Land Registration Act 2002 Sch.6 para.11(2)(a) states:

-"A person is also to be regarded . . . as having been in adverse possession of an estate in land -
+"A person is also to be regarded ... as having been in adverse possession of an estate in land-

-(a) Where he is the successor in title to an estate in land, during any period of adverse possession by a predecessor in title to that estate"
+Where he is the successor in title to an estate in land, during any (a) period of adverse possession by a predecessor in title to that estate"

 The wording clearly recognises that a possessory right is transmissible from one adverse possessor to another.
 In the same way, a possessory title of 12 years can be built up in unregistered land.
-This was recognised under the common law in Willis v Earl of Howe,39 where Kay L.J. stated40 that "a continuous adverse possession for the statutory period, though by a succession of persons not claiming under one another, does, in my opinion, bar the true owner."41 Indeed, a modern illustration of this principle can be found in Ellis v Lambeth London Borough Council,42 where the claimant went to live in the house in 1985 when it was already occupied by a number of other squatters.
+This was recognised under the common law in Willis v Earl of Howe,39 where Kay LJ stated40 that "a continuous adverse possession for the statutory period, though by a succession of persons not claiming under one another, does, in my opinion, bar the true owner".41 Indeed, a modern illustration of this principle can be found in Ellis v Lambeth LBC,42 where the claimant went to live in the house in 1985 when it was already occupied by a number of other squatters.
 In due course, they left and various other people moved in with the claimant controlling who would be allowed to do so.
 From 1995, however, the property was occupied by the claimant and one other person only.
-The recorder, at first instance, held that one or more of the earlier squatters (who had enjoyed possession of the property) had allowed the claimant to join them and that their possessory rights could,
+The recorder, at first instance, held that one or more of the earlier squatters (who had enjoyed possession of the property) had allowed the claimant to join them and that their possessory rights could, therefore, be transmitted to him.
+On this basis, the claimant was able to successfully show a continuous adverse possession of the property so as to defeat the local authority's claim to possession.
+Although this aspect of the case was not argued on appeal, the judgment of Wilson J (with whom Swinton Thomas LJ agreed) appears to accept the principle that, so long as the period of adverse possession is continuous, 43 the adverse possession of successive trespassers may be lumped together to defeat the paper title to the property.44